Orphan device

 The approval process provided by the FDA and the Japanese Pharmaceuticals and Medical Devices Agency allows a medical device to be marketed with several incentives and limited prove of effectiveness.
 Like orphan drugs, most orphan devices would not be profitable to develop and produce without government assistance and regulatory incentives due to the small number of patients affected by these conditions.
 The assignment of orphan status to a disease and to devices developed to diagnose and treat it is a matter of public policy that depends on the country's legislation if any exists.

 Definitions

 United States

 The FDA currently does not have a definition for orphan devices or orphan medical technology.
-The closest it thing it has is that for a humanitarian use device, which is "a medical device intended to benefit patients in the treatment or diagnosis of a disease or condition that affects or is manifested in not more than 8,000 individuals in the United States per year".
+The closest is that for a Humanitarian Use Device (HUD), which is "a medical device intended to benefit patients in the treatment or diagnosis of a disease or condition that affects or is manifested in not more than 8,000 individuals in the United States per year".

 Europe

 In the EU no definition of orphan devices or orphan medical technology exists.
 Orphan devices follow the same procedure as devices for common diseases, and have to adhere to the Medical Device Regulation.
+Specific guidance for the development is available.
+In the proposed revisions of the Medical Device Regulation, specific support has been included.